josuezs/danfe-simplificada/README.md

 Feel free to collaborate and use it.

+If you modify this project, use the "shadow > shadowJar" task and get the new JAR into "build/libs" directory (more information about this plugin see https://gradleup.com/shadow/introduction/).

 ## How to use

 You can download and compile the project or use the binaries by the steps above:
  - You can download and compile the project or use one of the versions.
  - In the same directory as the JAR, put one or more XML files of the desired NFes.
+ - Make sure you are running java 17 or higher.
- - Open a terminal in the directory and run the program: "java danfe-simplificada-X.X.X.jar"
+ - Open a terminal in the directory and run the program: "java -jar danfe-simplificada-x.x.x-all.jar"
  - Wait of PDF file generation.

 ## Thecnical information